-What methods or research skills do we use?
+What methods do we use?

-- Recombinant DNA technology and microbial synthetic biology/engineering. - High-resolution fluorescence microscopy. - Cellular infection models, coupled to live cell imaging. - Protein function, structure, interactions, and evolution. - Functional genomics and next-gen DNA sequencing
+- Recombinant DNA technology and microbial synthetic biology/engineering. - High-resolution fluorescence microscopy. - Cellular infection models, coupled to live cell imaging (e.g. movies of cell dynamics) - Protein structure and function, in vivo and in vitro. - Molecular genetics and functional genomics and metagenomics.